-DAN is a unique organisation dedicated to safety, education and research in the scuba diving community.
+DAN is a unique organization dedicated to safety, education and research in the scuba diving community

-DAN was founded in 1980 at Duke University Medical Centre in the United States with a 24-hour Emergency Hotline.
-This Hotline assisted in the treatment of underwater diving accidents by providing information to injured divers and the medical personnel who cared for them.
+Founded in 1980 The Divers Alert Network (DAN) is located at Duke University Medical Centre in the United States.
+Of note was the introduction of a special 24-hour Emergency Hotline.
+This Hotline put the diver in contact with a Diving Physician, usually within a matter of minutes.
+And so was a massive help in the treatment of underwater diving accidents by providing "on-the-spot" directions to injured divers.
+In addition to the Emergency Medical personnel who care for them.

-- The provision of a world class Membership Program that includes a valuable range of Travel Assist benefits, Dive Injury (Treatment) Insurance policies to meet the various needs of divers.
-There is also the Alert Diver magazine to keep recreational divers up-to-date and informed about current dive health and safety issues.
+- The provision of a world class Membership Program.
+This includes a valuable range of Travel Assist benefits and Dive Injury (Treatment) Insurance policies.
+There is also the Alert Diver magazine.
+This publication therefore aims to keep recreational divers up-to-date and informed about current dive health and safety issues.

-- Provision of funding for 24-Hour Diving Emergency Hotlines throughout the Asia-Pacific region to assist divers in their time of need.
+- Provision of funding for 24-Hour Diving Emergency Hotlines throughout the Asia-Pacific region.

-- First aid and oxygen provider training courses for the diving public as well as the workplace and home environments.
+- First aid and Oxygen Provider Courses for the diving public, as well as the workplace and home environments.

-- DAN conducts educational seminars in an effort to refresh the safety skills of divers and to disseminate the latest information on diving health and safety
+- DAN conducts educational seminars.
+This in an effort to refresh the safety skills of divers.
+In addition to giving the latest information on diving health and safety.

-- Conducting Research into factors such as repetitive dives, flying after diving, age, and gender, in order to improve the understanding and safety of recreational diving and to facilitate the development of safe dive tables and computers.
+- Conducting Research into factors such as repetitive dives and flying after diving.
+This is to improve the understanding and safety of recreational diving and to facilitate the development of safe dive tables and computers.

-- Collecting, analyzing and creating a publication of data on diving accidents and fatalities with a goal of improving the understanding of the causes of such accidents and to develop better treatment methods.
+- Collecting, analyzing and creating a publication of data on diving accidents and fatalities.
+This is with the goal of improving the understanding of the causes of such accidents and to develop better treatment methods.

 - Providing support to the diving and dive medical community through the Recompression Chamber Assistance Program.
-For example, providing support for the establishment of recompression facilities in Thailand, PNG, Vanuatu, the Solomon Islands, Chuuck, and others.
+For example, providing support for the establishment of recompression facilities in PNG, Vanuatu and the Solomon Islands.

-- DAN periodically donates oxygen equipment and training to dive locations to improve dive safety within the region.
+- In addition, DAN periodically donates oxygen equipment and training to dive locations to improve dive safety within the region.

-- DAN Asia-Pacific has established representatives throughout the region in order to improve the availability of treatment and training to both residents and visitors to those countries, e.g. Thailand, Korea and Hong Kong.
+- DAN Asia-Pacific has set up representatives throughout the region in order to improve the availability of treatment and training.
+This is to both residents and visitors to those countries, e.g. Thailand, Korea and Hong Kong.

-- Training the dive industry in accident management and facilitating the availability of first aid equipment and facilities throughout the region.
+- Training the dive industry in accident management.
+Thus easing the availability of first aid equipment and facilities throughout the region.